 Coming up with fun things to do with tweens during school break can be tricky — they're too cool for “little kid stuff” and too young to go out alone with their friends.
 Here are some suggestions to keep both you and your tweens happy.
 Be sure to check with individual businesses for their health and safety info or to see if reservations are required.
 Mask up and please note the photos below are pre-pandemic.

 This virtual reality arcade/lounge lets you escape into the alternate universe of your choosing.
 Feel like vanquishing zombies?
 No problem.
 Need a relaxing stroll through an art gallery?
 You can do that, too!
 Base Station has as much (or as little) action as you need.

 Not since “Grease 2” has bowling been this fun.
 Lang’s décor gives a sly nod to its past — it has been a local landmark since 1960.
-Its food offerings are surprisingly yummy, with twists on classics like Buffalo Mac & Cheese Bites and Fried Pickle Chips.
+Its food offerings are yummy, with twists on classics like Buffalo Mac & Cheese Bites and Fried Pickle Chips.

 If your kids are more into the creative arts, Gather Glass Blowing Studios is perfect for them.
-Choose from five different classes, where they can create a special ornament destined to be the center of your Christmas tree (move aside, kindergarten macaroni ornament) or even a one-of-a-kind drinking glass.
+Choose from five different classes, where they can create a special ornament destined to be the center of next year's Christmas tree (move aside, kindergarten macaroni ornament) or even a one-of-a-kind drinking glass.
 Class reservations may be made online.